 A CEC increases call center agent productivity by calling customers before they call you.
 Providing customers with critical information such as payment reminders and outage notifications increases service satisfaction and sales revenue.

 Customer Service Intelligence

-Tailoring the customer experience using interaction and customer data and personal preferences turns routine interactions into a stronger customer relationship.
+Tailoring the customer experience using interaction and customer data and personal preferences turns routine support interactions into a stronger customer relationship.

 Deploying features such as self-service, interaction management and workforce optimization in the cloud reduces the burden of a major upfront capital output while keeping call centers on the cutting edge with the most up-to-date features, automatically.

 The underlying intuitive technology in a CEC transforms the work environment which in turn empowers call center representatives to provide a better customer experience.

 Process and People Optimization

 Call center managers are judged on all aspects of monitoring agents in the call center, including call center planning, developing agent skills, rating agents based on metrics and rewarding agents based on performance.
 Performance management capabilities in a CEC help to optimize contact center operations and engage agents which drives quality interactions by improving service.

 Whether a customer is using self-service, getting live assistance, or a combination of the two, it’s important to understand their journey.
 A CEC provides complete customer engagement reporting and analytics giving organizations insight into efficiencies and opportunities to improve service strategies.